Correlated dynamics of three-particle bound states induced by emergent impurities in Bose-Hubbard model: Three-particle bound states

-where $\hat{b}_{j}^{\dag}$ ($\hat{b}_{j}$) is the bosonic creation (annihilation) operator at $j$th site, and $\hat{n}_j=\hat{b}_{j}^{\dag}\hat{b}_{j}$ is the particle number operator.
-The system size is $M$ and open boundary condition is adopted here. $J$ is the nearest-neighbor tunneling strength, and $U$ is the strength of onsite interaction between particles.
-When the interaction strength is strong ($U\gg J$), the particles at same sites will form bound states, which tunnel as a whole.
-Diagonalizing Hamiltonian~\eqref{eq1} in the three-particle subspace, we obtain the energy spectrum [Fig.~\ref{threeparticle_pdf}(a)], which is clearly divided into three regions corresponding to (i) three-particle scattering state, (ii) two-particle bound state and one independent particle, and (iii) three-particle bound state from low to high energies, respectively.
-Here, the parameters are set as $J=1$, $U=20$, and $M=30$.
 We concentrate on the type-(ii) and type-(iii) states, where three-particle bound states can be formed.
-For the type-(ii) case, there are states that the dimer bound pair is always adjacent to the other particle, termed as dimer-monomer-bound states (DMBSs) and marked by green color in Fig.~\ref{threeparticle_pdf}(a).
+For the type-(ii) case, there are states that the dimer bound pair is always adjacent to the other particle, termed as dimer-monomer bound states (DMBSs) and marked by green color in Fig.~\ref{threeparticle_pdf}(a).
 Figs.~\ref{threeparticle_pdf}(b1,b2,b3) show second-order correlation functions $C_{ij}=\bra{\psi}\hat{b}_{i}^{\dag}\hat{b}_{j}^{\dag}\hat{b}_{j}\hat{b}_{i}\ket{\psi}$ of three typical DMBSs.
 The dominant distributions on the same site and adjacent site indicate featured correlation of the DMBSs.
 For the type-(iii) case, all the three particles are tied at the same site.
-Fig.~\ref{threeparticle_pdf}(b4) shows a type-(iii) bound edge state, which are marked by red dots in Fig.~\ref{threeparticle_pdf}(a).
+Fig.~\ref{threeparticle_pdf}(b4) shows a type-(iii) bound edge state which behaves as three particles tied together at the boundary; marked by red dots in Fig.~\ref{threeparticle_pdf}(a).
+One can distinguish DMBSs and bound edge states in experimental platform of ultracold atoms in optical lattice~\cite{greiner2002quantum,preiss2015strongly}.
+While DMBSs have extended density profile in the bulk and dominant first and second diagonal lines in correlation function, bound edge states have localized density profile at the boundary and dominant diagonal corner in correlation function.
+Both density distribution and density-density correlation can be accessible via site-resolved imaging in quantum gas microscope~\cite{preiss2015strongly,gross2017quantum}.
 Compared states in Figs.~\ref{threeparticle_pdf}(b2) and (b4), we find that both of them are edge states with different localized lengths.
 Later, it will be clear that these edge states can be explained by interaction-induced defects at the boundaries.

 The DMBSs in Figs.~\ref{threeparticle_pdf}(b1-b3) originate from interaction-induced emergent defects.
 To understand the formation of DMBSs, we can obtain an effective Hamiltonian for type-(ii) states via the perturbation theory~\cite{MTakahashi_1977,bravyi2011schrieffer}.
 When $U\gg J$, the interaction term